 3. Free DIY Patterns for Doll Clothing

 If you would like to try some free patterns first, to get your feet wet with sewing for dolls, by all means go ahead.
-I have seen doll clothes made with these two tutorials and they come out quite fetching.
+I have seen doll clothes made with these two tutorials, albeit they both make undies, and they come out quite fetching.

 Notes from Björkåsa undies - boxer style undergarments, for boy or girl.